Kamul-droid/museum/README.md

-# Getting Started with Create React App
+# Getting Started with Metropolitan Museum React App project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project fetch metropolitan museum database api
+# Installation

+You need first to install the dependencies included in the package.json with:

+### `npm install`

 ## Available Scripts